Roothulhu/Pwnomicon/docs/06-metasploit-framework.md

 <details>
 <summary><h4>Terms</h4></summary>

 To better learn how we can efficiently and quietly attack a target, we first need to understand better how that target is defended.
-We are introduced to two new terms:
+It is important to understand these two terms:

 * **Endpoint protection:** Endpoint protection refers to any localized device or service whose sole purpose is to protect a single host on the network.
 The host can be a personal computer, a corporate workstation, or a server in a network's De-Militarized Zone (DMZ).

 * **Security Policies:** They are essentially a list of allow and deny statements that dictate how traffic or files can exist within a network boundary.
 These lists can also target different features of the network and hosts, depending on where they reside: